mateusz-przybyla/my-certificates/README.md

 # My IT Certificates

-I present my certificates of completed courses.
+Below are my certificates of completed courses.

 ## Table of contents